phpbb/documentation/development/db/structuredConditionals.rst

 Why arrays?
 =============

-De motivation to use arrays comes from the needs:
+The motivation to use arrays comes from the needs:

 1. This is information that is going to be used quite a lot.
 	1.1.
 In the ideal case, every SQL query with either an ON or a WHERE clause (just about all) will use this.